 - 2.1.
-The current list of practice areas recognised by the Society is maintained on the Society's website. - 2.2.
+All Accredited Paralegals will be competent in a minimum of one practice area.
+The current list of practice areas and their relevant competencies is available on the Society's website. - 2.2.
 Competencies relating to practice areas should be reviewed every five years on a rolling basis as determined by the Accredited Paralegal Standing Committee (the Committee). - 2.3.
 Request for the creation of new areas of practice will be brought to the Committee for consideration and consultation where necessary.
-When reviewing applications for new practice areas, the committee will take into consideration: - (a) whether there is sufficient demand

-- (b) whether there is a significant overlap between the proposed new practice area and an existing practice area - (c) the evolving nature of legal practice and the emergence of new practice areas. - (d) instances where there are a number of paralegals under the General Accreditation who are working in the same area of law. - 2.4.
+When reviewing applications for new practice areas, the committee will take into consideration: - (a) whether there is sufficient demand - (b) whether there is a significant overlap between the proposed new practice area and an existing practice area - (c) the evolving nature of legal practice and the emergence of new practice areas. - 2.4.
 If the Committee agree that a new practice area can be created, they will set about creating the competencies that define that area of practice, calling on such expertise as required.
 A sub-group comprising relevant Law Society staff and committees, the applicant and any potential Supervising Solicitors working in this practice area, might be tasked to progress this work.
 Ultimately, the Committee must satisfy themselves that the competencies are of a standard that merit accreditation.